Art Attractions in Las Vegas: Our Guide To The BestNovember 4, 2019 9:00 pm

-Polaroid instant cameras have made a massive comeback in recent years and Las Vegas is home to the only Polaroid museum on the globe, inspired by Andy Warhol.
-Exploring both the beautiful intimacies of daily life and the inner worlds of celebrities, the entire collection is a fascinating one for photographers interested in the niche and is a testament to the power of deeply personal photography.
+Polaroid cameras have made a massive comeback in recent years.
+And Las Vegas is home to the only Polaroid museum on the globe.
+So, if you’re into Polaroids, the Polaroid Museum and Fotobar is one of the best art attractions around!
+Inspired by Andy Warhol, it explores both the beautiful intimacies of daily life and the inner worlds of celebrities.
+The entire collection is a fascinating one for photographers interested in the niche.
+And, altogether, it’s a testament to the power of deeply personal photography.

-One of the most cinematic experiences in Las Vegas, walking into the two acre wide Neon Museum Boneyard is like walking into a post-apocalyptic vision of the city.
-As the forever home for Las Vegas’ iconic retired neon signs, this outdoor exhibition features more than 200 works of light and art with a select handful restored to their original glory.
-Visitors can only view the collection by arranging a guided tour available every day of the week and a visitor’s centre at the stunningly designed La Concha Motel, it’s well worth the trek out.
+One of the most cinematic experiences in Las Vegas.
+Walking into the two acre-wide Neon Museum Boneyard is like walking into a post-apocalyptic vision of the city.
+Think of it as the resting place for all of Vegas’ iconic neon signs of yesteryear.
+This outdoor exhibition features more than 200 works, with a few restored to their original glory.
+Bear in mind that you need to arrange a guided tour to see the Boneyard.
+Even so, it’s well worth the trek out.

 As an initiative to create a nurturing community of artists from all walks of life, the only expected thing about The Arts Factory is the unexpected.
 Located slightly off the beaten path, it showcases and fosters a mixture of artists spanning across different styles, mediums and subjects.
-The transformed commercial warehouse has been a stalwart of the local artistic field with an attached yoga school and also regularly hosts classes, as well as concerts and performances in their space.
+The transformed commercial warehouse has been a stalwart of the local artistic field.
+An attached yoga school also regularly hosts classes, as well as concerts and performances in their space.